Resident Assistants

 • Participate in a 9-10 day all RA training in August before first-year and upper-division students arrive back to campus.

 • Is this also where I apply to be an CA in the on-campus apartments?
-This position is only for our residence halls on campus, not for our apartment communities.
-If you are interested in working as a Community Assistant in either the Gables or Woodside apartments, please visit ‘Work Here’ on the Housing website and click ‘Community Assistant’ for more information.
+This position is only for our residence halls on campus, not for our apartment communities or Housing run communities.
+If you are interested in working as a Community Assistant in the Gables or Woodside apartments or in Adams Tower or Babcock, please visit ‘Work Here’ on the Housing website and click ‘Community Assistant’ for more information.

 • What is the compensation?
 Compensation for the RA position within the period of employment includes a single furnished room and a base (“Campus Core”) meal plan.
 A waiver will be placed on the RA's student account as a credit for both the room and meal plan.